Starter kit: Constituent-centered design

 Practice constituent-centered design to make sure that you services work for all constituents.
 It also makes our work easier and more efficient.
 The benefits of adopting constituent-centered design include:

 • Reduced support requests.
-People should be able to learn about and use your services without needing “high touch” support from your teams.
-Instead, your teams should be able to use their time and expertise for the most complicated challenges.
+People should be able to learn about and use your services without needing “high touch” support.
+Your teams should be able to use their time and expertise for complicated challenges.

 • Reduce risk and waste associated with investing in services.